tom-foster-wcc/highways-deep-learning/README.md

 ### Things to do

-* Split videos into frames (or do we want a 5D tensor?)
+* ~~Split videos into frames (or do we want a 5D tensor?)~~ 139.59GB on disk, 391,902 frames.

+* Read up on YOLO and ImageNet models so that I can use a pretrained convnet.

+* It might be necessary to run 100 objects to begin with and creating these things manually

+* Spend 30 minutes on looking for a front-end solution that could potentially help with classifying the training set more quickly.

 It makes sense to run just the frames so that I can classify the images.